EAP Advisory Panel

 Endangered Archives Programme Staff

 The Endangered Archives Programme is administered by the British Library which is responsible for managing and monitoring the research grant scheme, ensuring the material digitised through the programme is consistently catalogued and discoverable online, and promoting the collections with the academic community and general users everywhere, for purposes of research, inspiration and enjoyment.
 These are the members of the team in London.

 Sam provides strategic leadership and direction and represents the Programme inside and outside the British Library.

-Ruth manages the annual competition and the portfolio of live grants.
+Ruth manages the annual funding round and the portfolio of live grants.

 Jody is responsible for the EAP digital collections at the British Library, advising projects and ensuring the quality and discoverability of the collections.

 Carmen is responsible for cataloguing and ingesting metadata from EAP projects.

 Grants Assistant - Catherine Smith